mchogan/AgileDesign/README.md

 ### Scale
 practices for scaling products to meet customer demand

+### Tools
+a directory of tools and templates to help make the practices discussed in this book more accessible

 Contributing
 ------------
 If you'd like to contribute to this collection of articles, please submit a pull request.
 If you'd like to suggest topics or flag issues, please use the issue tracker.